dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/intermediate-result-manager.md

 **Return Value**

-The raw image data as `ImageData`.
+The original image data as `ImageData`.